mesopelagique/ClassStoreDiagram/README.md

 `macro_csDiagram` will generate a diagram each time you create or save a class into `Documentation/classDiagram.mermaid`.
 [ex](Documentation/classDiagram.mermaid)

-Then each time you close a class and type in code `run kroki`, the svg will be saved into `Documentation/classDiagram.svg`.
+Then each time you close a class or type in code `run kroki`, the svg will be saved into `Documentation/classDiagram.svg`.
 [ex](Documentation/classDiagram.svg)

 Then you can display it in your documentation: